 Music was an important part of the Civil Rights Movement.
-And, teaching black history in music classes is a natural extension of elementary music lessons.
-However, music teachers are always short on class time.
-Using black history music lessons that multi-task. maximizes class time and teaches important lessons that all students should learn.
+And, teaching black history songs is a natural element of elementary music lessons.
+Music teachers are always short on class time so using music lessons that multitask maximizes class time and teaches important lessons that all students should learn.

 African American songs are a part of our country’s history.
 And, civil rights songs, especially spirituals, are some of my favorite genres.